vliviu/NHESS_GeosciencePaper/README.md

 # NHESS_GeosciencePaper
-This code certifies the accuracy of regression methods using Artificial Intelligence first published in our paper:
+This code and the paper  given below certifies the accuracy of discovering formulas using regression methods either linear or neliniar, using Artificial Intelligence between MMI ( modified Mercalli intensity) and related measurements: o PGA  peak ground acceleration o and PGV  peak ground velocity o Arias intensity (Ia), o acceleration response spectrum (Sa), and o cumulative absolute velocity (CAV).
+ Our paper (me, L. Vladutu & G. Akis-Tselentis as authors) first published these formulas discovered by regression in:

 "An attempt to model the relationship between MMI attenuation and engineering ground-motion parameters using artificial neural networks and genetic algorithms"
 in Nat.
 Hazards Earth Syst.
 Sci., 10, 2527–2537, 2010